JonKing93/Paleo-DA-Hackathon--October-2022/source/dash/overview.rst

 * Build State Vector Ensembles: ``stateVector``
     The state vector ensemble is a key component of any ensemble DA method.
 The ``stateVector`` class allows users to flexibly design and build ensembles in a variety of styles.

+* Manipulate Ensembles: ``ensemble``
+    Large state vector ensembles can overwhelm computer memory, which can hinder workflows.
+The ``ensemble`` class allows you manipulate such ensembles, without loading them into memory.
+The class also includes tools for implementing evolving (time-dependent) ensembles.

 * Proxy Forward Models: ``PSM`` and ``ensembleMetadata`` There are many different proxy forward models, written in a variety of styles.
 DASH provides the ``PSM`` interface to allow users to run external forward modeling codes within the DASH framework.
 A given forward model will require a unique set of climate variables, typically at a specific spatial location, as input.
 The ``ensembleMetadata`` class can assist users in locating these inputs within a state vector ensemble.